 The Dummy Register: A Source of Amusement and Bemusement

-At the second wedding at Cardiff City Hall, the registrar politely requested that I stop shooting until the signing was complete.
-I always respect the rules of the house so turned my camera on to the guests until the signing was completed.
-The registrar then took out a ‘dummy’ register and let me pose the couple pretending to sign the register.
+At weddings at Cardiff City Hall, (as at many register offices and venues) the registrar politely requests that I stop shooting until the signing is complete.
+I always respect the rules of the house so turn my camera on to the guests until the signing completes.
+The registrar then takes out a ‘dummy’ register and lets me pose the couple pretending to sign the register.
 I often coach couples that this may happen and it often causes looks of bemusement and a slight awkwardness but we carry on regardless.
 As a reportage photographer, this can be funny but does not resonate well with me at all!

 The only posed shot I take at this time by choice is of the couple with their witnesses.